faosorios/L1CCC/README.md

-# L1CCC
+# Robust coefficient to measure agreement between two measurement methods

-A new coefficient to measure agreement
+Supplementary material to **A new coefficient to measure agreement between continuous variables** by Ronny Vallejos, Felipe Osorio and Clemente Ferrer